 All children develop at their own pace.
-The Healthy Child Programme offers developmental assessments to all children at certain ages in their childhood.
+The Healthy Child Programme offers developmental assessments to all children at certain stages throughout their childhood.
 There are two different assessment tools which we use;

 One of the team will discuss with you which tool(s) might be most suitable for your child.
 You can watch the videos below to see these assessments taking place.

-If your child attends settings like nursery, school or has support from other health services they may also carry out assessments that check out your child’s development and they will explain this to you.
+If your child attends an early years setting or school, or has support from other health services, they may also carry out assessments that check out your child’s development and they will explain this to you.

 If there are worries about your child’s movement, for example not being able to sit up or put weight on their legs at the expected time, we would ask you to make an appointment with your GP.

-The GP would examine your child and decide if any further investigations to find out what the problem might be are needed.
+The GP will examine your child and decide if any further investigations to find out what the problem might be are needed.
 They will talk to you about this.

 Sometimes a referral to a children’s physiotherapist is made and a plan of support put in place.